RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_use_multi_lidars_cn.md

       use_lidar_clock: false       #True--Use the lidar clock as the message timestamp;False-- Use the system clock as the time stamp
       angle_path: /home/robosense/angle.csv   #The path of the angle calibration file.
 For latest version lidars, there is no need to use this file.
     ros:
-      ros_recv_packets_topic: /rslidar_packets    #The topic which used to reveice lidar packets from ROS
+      ros_recv_packet_topic: /rslidar_packets    #The topic which used to reveice lidar packets from ROS
-      ros_send_packets_topic: /rslidar_packets    #The topic which used to send lidar packets through ROS
+      ros_send_packet_topic: /rslidar_packets    #The topic which used to send lidar packets through ROS
       ros_send_point_cloud_topic: /rslidar_points      #The topic which used to send point cloud through ROS
     proto:
       point_cloud_recv_port: 60021                     #The port number used for receiving point cloud